Alcoholism: History

 Alcohol has a long history of use and misuse throughout recorded history.
 Biblical, Egyptian and Babylonian sources record the history of abuse and dependence on alcohol.
 In some ancient cultures alcohol was worshiped and in others, its misuse was condemned.
 Excessive alcohol misuse and drunkenness were recognized as causing social problems even thousands of years ago.
 However, the defining of habitual drunkenness as it was then known as and its adverse consequences were not well established medically until the 18th century.
 In 1647 a Greek monk named Agapios was the first to document that chronic alcohol misuse was associated with toxicity to the nervous system and body which resulted in a range of medical disorders such as seizures, paralysis, and internal bleeding.
-In the 1910s and 1920s, the effects of alcohol misuse and chronic drunkenness boosted membership of the temperance movement and led to the prohibition of alcohol in many Western countries, nationwide bans on the production, importation, transportation, and sale of alcoholic beverages that generally remained in place until the late 1920s or early 1930s; these policies resulted in the decline of death rates from cirrhosis and alcoholism.
+In the 1910s and 1920s, the effects of alcohol misuse and chronic drunkenness boosted membership of the temperance movement and led to the prohibition of alcohol in many countries in North America and the Nordic countries, nationwide bans on the production, importation, transportation, and sale of alcoholic beverages that generally remained in place until the late 1920s or early 1930s; these policies resulted in the decline of death rates from cirrhosis and alcoholism.
 In 2005, alcohol dependence and misuse was estimated to cost the US economy approximately 220 billion dollars per year, more than cancer and obesity.

+Evolution

+Overview

+Alcoholism is a very complex and difficult problem to understand and solve in society.
+The evolutionary perspective is often overlooked but is a key perspective in understanding this disease.
+The evolution of alcoholism is thought to originate at the consumption of fermented fruits.
+Those that are able to find and successfully consume ripe fruit had an advantage because of the additional source of nutrients.
+This led to an association of ethanol (found in fermenting fruits) with energy.
+Ethanol is produced inside of ripening fruits which contain significant amounts of nutrients and high caloric value.
+Natural selection favoring primates attracted to alcohol, even if the benefits were not direct, is one hypothesis for why some people are more susceptible to alcoholism than others.
+This is an example of Darwinian medicine, and is part of the explanation for why some people may be more susceptible, the whole story about who is more susceptible to alcoholism also includes, genetics, environment, family background, and other stressors, all of which are important and tend to be studied more than the evolutionary aspect.
+Alcoholism is a disease of nutritional excess, similar to obesity.
+Early human consumption of ethanol was a byproduct as well as a source of nutrients, but in an industrial society where there is an excess amount of alcohol, this consumption can become a problem.